Dijo-404/ALDA/README.md

 ArduPilot Log Diagnosis Assistant

-ALDA is an AI-assisted diagnostic tool for ArduPilot `.bin` logs.
+alda is an AI-assisted diagnostic tool for ArduPilot `.bin` logs.
 It automatically extracts key features, analyzes telemetry data for common failure patterns, and provides actionable suggestions to resolve issues.

 ## Features